collapsed-stacks/htw/questions/158/how-is-it-possible-that-a-car-can-get-2564-mpg.md

 - posted by: [mgb](https://stackexchange.com/users/-1/15-mgb) on 2011-04-19
 - score: 2

-<p>A car driving on a flat surface doesn't in theory use any energy at all!</p>
+A car driving on a flat surface doesn't in theory use any energy at all!

-<p>All the energy the engine uses is to overcome the rolling friction in the wheels+tires and aerodynamic drag.</p>
+All the energy the engine uses is to overcome the rolling friction in the wheels+tires and aerodynamic drag.

-<p>By making the wheel bearings very precise and the tires very narrow and stiff ie.high pressure - think of a road racing bicycle - you can achieve very very low rolling friction losses.</p>
+By making the wheel bearings very precise and the tires very narrow and stiff ie.high pressure - think of a road racing bicycle - you can achieve very very low rolling friction losses.

-<p>As in a regular car the main loss of energy is aerodynamic drag.<br>
+As in a regular car the main loss of energy is aerodynamic drag.
 This is proportional to the front area of the car and a factor which is based on how streamlined the shape of the vehicle is.
-Which is why these cars are very small and very smooth looking.</p>
+Which is why these cars are very small and very smooth looking.

-<p>The drag is also proportional to the speed squared, to go twice as fast you need 4x as much power.
-Which is why these cars only move at jogging speed.</p>
+The drag is also proportional to the speed squared, to go twice as fast you need 4x as much power.
+Which is why these cars only move at jogging speed.

-<p>The battery powered cars are a separate catagory - don't know what the rules are for those</p>
+The battery powered cars are a separate catagory - don't know what the rules are for those